 If you’re struggling to make payment to any of your credit commitments, you should contact your creditor as soon as possible to let them know.
 Your creditor should listen to you and treat you fairly.
 There are rules and approaches they’re expected to follow to help you.

-The FCA has confirmed a range of targeted temporary measures designed to provide temporary financial relief for consumers impacted by Covid 19.
+The FCA has confirmed a range of targeted temporary measures in April 2020 and July 2020 designed to provide temporary financial relief for consumers impacted by Covid-19.
 These include the offer of a temporary payment freeze for up to three months on some products, such as credit cards, loans and overdrafts, without your credit file being negatively impacted.
 In addition, there are measures around overdraft interest and pricing.
 We’d expect credit providers to look carefully at your circumstances and respond positively if you are in financial difficulties and to consider whether other forbearance measures are suitable.
 Consumers should check their financial business's websites or social media posts for more information, and where possible use online services to request assistance.

-The FCA has announced targeted temporary measures to support motor finance consumers facing payment difficulties due to Covid 19.
+The FCA announced targeted temporary measures to support motor finance consumers facing payment difficulties due to Covid-19.
 These include the offer of a temporary payment freeze for up to three months without your credit file being negatively impacted.
-The measures also offer guidance for consumers who may be approaching the end of an agreement and are struggling to meet any balloon payment due to Covid 19 related payment difficulties.
+The measures also offer guidance for consumers who may be approaching the end of an agreement and are struggling to meet any balloon payment due to Covid-19 related payment difficulties.

 The measures also cover high cost credit agreements, which include: high-cost short-term credit (including payday loans), buy-now pay-later (BNPL), rent-to-own (RTO) and pawnbroking.
 These include a one month payment freeze for high-cost short-term credit, with no additional interest to be charged to the customer as a result of the payment freeze.
 The measures also include a three month payment freeze for consumers who have entered into BNPL, RTO or pawnbroking agreements.